lwjglgamedev/zvk/bookcontents/chapter-06/chapter-06.md

 ```

-At the beginning of the constructor we create several structures required for Vulkan to understand how our vertices will be used:
+We define several structures required for Vulkan to understand how our vertices will be used:

 - `VertexInputAttributeDescription`: It is used to describe each vertex attribute.
-- `VertexInputBindingDescription`: It is used to specify if the boundaries of each vertex "package" and how it will consumed (per instance or per vertex).
+- `VertexInputBindingDescription`: It is used to specify if the boundaries of each vertex "package" and how it will consumed (per instance
+or per vertex).

 We need to fill up as many attribute descriptors as input variables describing the input we will have in our shaders.
-In our case, by now, we will just use one attribute for the position, so we only include one description.
-The attributes of `VertexInputAttributeDescription` are:
+In our case, by now,
+we will just use one attribute for the position, so we only include one description.
+The attributes of `VertexInputAttributeDescription`
+are:

 - `binding`: The binding number associated to this vertex description.
-This will be used later on the shaders so we can use several vertices descriptions independently associated to different binding points.
+This will be used later on the shaders so we can use several vertices
+descriptions independently associated to different binding points.
 - `location`: The input location used in the shader for this attribute.
 - `format`: The format of this attribute, in this case we are saying that we will be using three 32 bit signed floats.
 - `offset`: The relative offset in bytes for this attribute when processing one vertex element.
 The buffer will contain many vertices.
+Each
-Each of them can have different attributes (positions, texture coordinates).
-This offset refers to the position of this attribute to the beginning of each vertex element.
+of them can have different attributes (positions, texture coordinates).
+This offset refers to the position of this attribute to the
+beginning of each vertex element.
 This is the first attribute so it should be `0`.

 After that, we will fill up the binding description.
 The attributes of `VertexInputBindingDescription` are:

 - `binding`: The same meaning as in the vertices attributes description.
 - `stride`: The distance in bytes from two consecutive elements in the buffer.
-In our case, we are using 32 bit floats for the positions (4 bytes each) and three position components (x, y, z).
+In our case, we are using 32 bit floats for the positions
+(4 bytes each) and three position components (x, y, z).
 - `inputRate`: It specifies the rate at which vertex attributes are pulled from the underlying buffer.
 It can have two possible values:
-  - `vertex` (`VK_VERTEX_INPUT_RATE_VERTEX`): Values will be extracted for each vertex index.
-That is, when consuming an index we will get one element form the buffer.
-This is the regular case when drawing a mesh, the vertex data is associated to a specific index and will be consumed accordingly.
+`vertex` (`VK_VERTEX_INPUT_RATE_VERTEX`): Values will be extracted for each vertex index.
+That is, when consuming an index we will get
+one element form the buffer.
+This is the regular case when drawing a mesh, the vertex data is associated to a specific index and will be
+consumed accordingly.
 - `instance` (`VK_VERTEX_INPUT_RATE_INSTANCE`): Values will be extracted for each instance index.
-This will be the case used for instanced rendering, where with a single buffer defining the common attributes (mesh definition) we can draw many models with a single draw call.
+This will be the case used for instanced
+rendering, where with a single buffer defining the common attributes (mesh definition) we can draw many models with a single draw call.
 The buffer will hold common data for all the models and per-instance data, therefore we will need to combine the two types of input rate.

 ## Loading the data

 We have created the structures that will hold the data for our models (`VkBuffer`) and the ones that define their format (`VtxBuffDesc`).
 We are now ready to load the data into the GPU.
-In essence, we need to load the data into two buffers, one for the positions of the vertices and another one for the indices of the triangle coordinates that wll be used to actually form the triangles.
-We will define a new class named `VulkanModel` which will hold the information for 3D models.
-For now, it will hold the buffers for the different meshes that compose a 3D model.
+In essence, we need to load the data into two buffers, one for the positions of the vertices
+and another one for the indices of the triangle coordinates that wll be used to actually form the triangles.
+We will define a new struct
+named `VulkanModel` which will hold the information for 3D models.
+For now, it will hold the buffers for the different meshes that compose
+a 3D model.
 In next chapters it will be extended to support richer structures.
-At this moment a model is just a collection of meshes which will hold the references to buffers that contain positions data and their indices.
-This class will also define the methods to populate those structures.
+At this moment a model is just a collection of meshes which
+will hold the references to buffers that contain positions data and their indices.
+This struct will also define the functions to populate
+those structures.
 This will be defined in a new file named `modelsCache.zig` which you should ad dto the `mod.zig` file like this:
 `pub const mcach = @import("modelsCache.zig");` under the `src/eng` folder.
 The `VtxBuffDesc` struct is quite simple:

 ```zig